Says:

 (from Psalm 37, today's Evening Prayer in Magnificat)

 Ever feel like God is talking directly to you through Scripture?
-Good news: HE IS.
+Good news: HE IS.do not fret, it only leads to evil.

 I thought I was a patient person until I had children.
 I am not.
 But I am working on it.